tpltnt/fREEDA/Install.md

 Contact information
 -------------------
 This INSTALL file and the compilation process is maintained by Nikhil Kriplani.
-Please direct any issues and queries to  nkriplani@ncsu.edu.
+Please direct any issues and queries to nkriplani-HERE-COMES-THE-AT-SIGN-ncsu.edu.
 Getting the system to compile correctly is always a work in progress, so any feedback to help improve the process is welcome.
 If the compilation is succesful, send a friendly note and let us know.